bunkahle/Transcrypt-Examples/document_write/document_write.rst

 	  </body>
 	</html>

-As expected we see the line break if we look at the source of the web page (right click onto the webpage and source text).
+As expected we see the line break if we look at the source of the generated web page (right click onto the webpage and source text).
 These line breaks do not affect the display of the html text since a line break (carriage return or technically written "\\n") does not affect the design of the web page.
 If we want to include a visible line break in the html text we put a break tag into the text like <br>.